nickywijaya/test/doc/go_xample.md

 }
 ```

 Any client (MySQL, MongoDB, etc) just has to satisfiy the interface so that GoXample can use it.
 If MySQL is needed, then we just build a MySQL client that implements all the requirements.
 The same thing goes with MongoDB or other RDBMS.
 In this project, we use MySQL and we created MySQL client in [mysql.go](https://github.com/bukalapak/go-xample/blob/master/database/mysql.go).
-It satisfies `DatabaseInterface` so GoXample can use it as database client.
+It satisfies `Database` so GoXample can use it as database client.

 An advantage of using interface is it is easy to mock.
 We just create a mock that satisfies the interface, then, voila, we have a useful mock.
 The example can be found in [go_xample_mock_test.go](https://github.com/bukalapak/go-xample/blob/master/go_xample_mock_test.go)